-The exhibits filed with or incorporated into this 2019 Annual Report are listed on the index of exhibits below.
+The exhibits filed with or incorporated into this 2020 Annual Report are listed on the index of exhibits below.

-Exhibit No. Description 1.1 Memorandum of Association of Taro Pharmaceutical Industries Ltd. (1) (P) 1.2 Articles of Association of Taro Pharmaceutical Industries Ltd., as amended (2) 2.1 Form of ordinary share certificate (1) (P) 4.1 Taro Pharmaceutical Industries 1999 Stock Incentive Plan (3) (P) 4.2 Amendment No. 1 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 4.3 Amendment No. 2 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 8 List of Subsidiaries (See "Organizational Structure" in Item 4.C of this Form 20-F) 12.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13 Certification of the Chief Executive Officer, Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 INS XBRL Instance Document 101 SCH XBRL Taxonomy Extension Schema Document 101 CAL XBRL Taxonomy Extension Calculation Linkbase Document 101 DEF XBRL Taxonomy Extension Definition Linkbase Document 101 LAB XBRL Taxonomy Extension Label Linkbase Document 101 PRE XBRL Taxonomy Extension Presentation Linkbase Document
+1.1 Memorandum of Association of Taro Pharmaceutical Industries Ltd. (1) (P) 1.2 Articles of Association of Taro Pharmaceutical Industries Ltd., as amended (2) 2.1 Form of ordinary share certificate (1) (P) 2.2 Description of Taro Pharmaceutical Industries Ltd. Ordinary Shares 4.1 Taro Pharmaceutical Industries 1999 Stock Incentive Plan (3) (P) 4.2 Amendment No. 1 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 4.3 Amendment No. 2 to Taro Pharmaceutical Industries 1999 Stock Incentive Plan (4) 8 List of Subsidiaries (See "Organizational Structure" in Item 4.C of this Form 20-F) 12.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13 Certification of the Chief Executive Officer, Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101 SCH Inline XBRL Taxonomy Extension Schema Document 101 CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101 DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101 LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101 PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).
+(2) Previo ously filed as an exhibit to our Registration Statement on Form F-4 (No. 333-63464), as amended, and incorporated herein by reference. ously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended March 31, 2013, and incorporated herein by reference. ously filed as an exhibit to our Registration Statement on Form S-8 (No. 333-13840) and incorporated herein by reference.

-- (1) Previously filed as an exhibit to our Registration Statement on Form F-4 (No. 333-63464), as amended, and incorporated herein by reference. - (2) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended March 31, 2013, and incorporated herein by reference. - (3) Previously filed as an exhibit to our Registration Statement on Form S-8 (No. 333-13840) and incorporated herein by reference. - (4) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2005, and incorporated herein by reference. - (5) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2003 and incorporated herein by reference.
+- (4) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2005, and incorporated herein by reference. - (5) Previously filed as an exhibit to our Annual Report on Form 20-F for the fiscal year ended December 31, 2003 and incorporated herein by reference. - \ filed herewith - (P) Paper exhibits

-\filed herewith

-(P) Paper exhibits